0xAnakin/liferay-layout-migration-tool/readme.md

 ## Usage

-Navigate at the tools root directory and ente one of the following:
+Navigate to liferay-layout-migration-tool directory and enter one of the following:

 ```
     - node src/index.js